Mock Meat : Is it a Healthy and Sustainable alternative ?

 Is Plant Based Meat sustainable ?

-The answer is “Yes”, even though meat is considered as a good source of high biological value protein, it is not sustainable, which is a major factor in the growth of the plant based meat industries, especially in the US and UK.
-Research studies that focused on the assessment of the carbon footprint of meat analogs concluded that meat analogs are a more sustainable alternative compared to meat and processed meat products as plant based Meat emit less carbon footprint than the production of meat products.
+The answer is “Yes” Although meat provides a high-quality source of protein, it is not sustainable, which has driven the growth of the plant-based meat industry, particularly in the US and UK.
+Research assessing the carbon footprint of meat alternatives has concluded that plant-based meats are a more sustainable option, as they produce significantly lower carbon emissions than conventional meat and processed meat products.

 Though plant based meat accounts for a small portion of the Indian market , it’s popularity is growing rapidly among both vegetarians and non – vegetarians.
 So, if you are a vegetarian or vegan or just someone who is trying to decrease meat in your diet, do taste the meatless meat foods available in the market.